Dust Explosion Safety

 Mechanical Sparks and Friction

-Overheated bearings, misaligned belts, and grinding equipment can generate enough heat to ignite dust clouds.
+Overheated bearings, misaligned equipment, conveyor systems, grinding operations, and excessive mechanical friction can generate sufficient heat to ignite combustible dust.

 Electrical Equipment Failures